EPCCed/eidf-docs/docs/services/s3/getting-started.md

 !!!
 Tip "Troubleshooting: `aws: [ERROR]: An error occurred (ParamValidation): usage: aws s3 cp <LocalPath> <S3Uri> or <S3Uri> <LocalPath> or <S3Uri> <S3Uri>`"

-    This error can arise if the bucket name does not have the `s3` prefix.
+    This error can occur if the bucket name does not have the `s3` prefix.

 Now, list the contents of the bucket: